gregzanotti/dlsa-public/README.md

 ## Contributing

 Code is released as is, but we welcome pull requests for any issues.

+## Notes

+Note that `use_residual_weights` must be set to True in configuration files to reproduce results of the paper.
+Unfortunately, original asset return and characteristic data cannot be released due to our licensing agreements with data providers.